aristoteleo/dynamo_readthedocs/docs/source/notebooks/perturbation_tutorial/perturbation_tutorial.rst

 Activate KLF1
 ~~~~~~~~~~~~~

 Dynamo *in silico* perturbation can correctly predicts other cellular transitions, showcased in :cite:p:`QIU2022`.
-Here is another example: activating KLF1 leads to conversion into erythroid cells, consistent with :cite:p:`Orkin2008-vp`.
+Here we show that activation of KLF1 leads other cells convert into erythroid cells, consistent with :cite:p:`Orkin2008-vp`.

 .. code:: ipython3